Selenium: The Tool That Defined Browser Automation

 The WebDriver Revolution (2009–2011)

-While Selenium evolved, Simon Stewart (also at ThoughtWorks) was building something different: WebDriver.
+While Selenium evolved, Simon Stewart (also at ThoughtWorks, later at Google) was building something different: WebDriver.
 Instead of injecting JavaScript into browsers, WebDriver communicated directly with browser-specific drivers.

 Becoming a Standard (2018)

-The most significant milestone came in 2018 when the WebDriver protocol became a W3C Recommendation—an official web standard.
-Simon Stewart (then at Google) and David Burns (Mozilla) led the standardization effort.
+The most significant milestone came on June 5, 2018, when the WebDriver protocol became a W3C Recommendation.
+Simon Stewart and David Burns (Mozilla) serve as the specification editors, working within the W3C's Browser Testing and Tools Working Group.

 This was huge.
 Browser vendors now had to implement WebDriver.
 Chrome, Firefox, Safari, and Edge all ship with built-in WebDriver support.
 The API that started as a ThoughtWorks side project is now part of the web platform itself.